lrzhang/cs634/README.md

 Your site is now running at `http://localhost:8000`.
 You can now edit any markdown file under docs/.
 Save your changes, and the browser will update in real time.

-At this point, you’ve got a fully functional Gatsby website.
+At this point, you’ve got a fully functional course website.
 For additional information on how you can customize your site, see our [plugins](https://gatsbyjs.org/plugins/) and [the official tutorial](https://gatsbyjs.org/tutorial/).